The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Along with that baseboards are such an ordinary thing in every household that it doesn`t even come to our minds that there might be other options.

 I used to be one of those baseboard-oriented personalities 🙂 .
+But in this article I`ll prove that the idea of walls without baseboards is worth trying!

 Can`t even imagine those huge base mouldings on our plain white walls.
-However I was looking for them – high, flat, extremely expensive hardwood baseboards. . .
+However, I was looking for them – high, flat, extremely expensive hardwood baseboards. . .
 Though that was a lavish option we couldn`t afford.

 So, do the walls need baseboards?